xzshao/xzshao.github.io/index.md

 # About Me
 Here is **Xianzhu Shao**.

 I earned my Bachelor of Science degree in Mathematics and Applied Mathematics from the College of Science at Tianjin University of Commerce in June 2023.
-After graduation, I worked as an AI algorithm engineer at Haifang Technology from 2023 to 2024, where I was responsible for the development of **AI algorithms**, **Optimization algorithms**, and **High-performance computing**.
-Currently, I am part of a joint algorithm development team at **Tencent & Canway**, focusing on the development of deep learning algorithms for **AIOps** (Artificial Intelligence for IT Operations).
+After graduation, I worked as an AI algorithm engineer at Haifang Technology from 2023 to 2024, where I was responsible for developing AI algorithms, optimization algorithms, and high-performance computing solutions.
+Currently, I am part of a joint algorithm development team at Tencent & Canway, focusing on developing deep learning algorithms for AIOps (Artificial Intelligence for IT Operations).

 <br>